ArhanCodes/jarvis/README.md

 | **iPhone** | Send commands and receive responses via companion app |
 | **Apple Watch** | Quick commands from your wrist, haptic feedback |

-The menubar app shows JARVIS status at a glance — running state, voice mode, and last command processed.
+The menubar app shows JARVIS status at a glance

 ---